zdravkov/kendo-docs/api/wrappers/jsp/diagram/layout-grid.md

 ### componentSpacingX `float`

-defines the horizontal spacing between each component.
+Defines the horizontal spacing between each component.
 The default is 50.

 #### Example
     <kendo:diagram-layout-grid componentSpacingX="componentSpacingX">